Chemistry Wealth Management LLC Sells 628 Shares of Pfizer Inc. (NYSE:PFE)

-Chemistry Wealth Management LLC reduced its position in Pfizer Inc. (NYSE:PFE – Free Report) by 1.6% in the third quarter, HoldingsChannel.com reports.
+Chemistry Wealth Management LLC cut its position in Pfizer Inc. (NYSE:PFE – Free Report) by 1.6% in the 3rd quarter, HoldingsChannel.com reports.
 The firm owned 38,870 shares of the biopharmaceutical company’s stock after selling 628 shares during the period.
-Chemistry Wealth Management LLC’s holdings in Pfizer were worth $1,289,000 at the end of the most recent reporting period.
+Chemistry Wealth Management LLC’s holdings in Pfizer were worth $1,289,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Pfizer Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 1st.
-Investors of record on Friday, January 26th will be paid a $0.42 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Friday, March 1st.
+Shareholders of record on Friday, January 26th will be issued a $0.42 dividend.
+The ex-dividend date of this dividend is Thursday, January 25th.
 This represents a $1.68 annualized dividend and a yield of 5.97%.
-The ex-dividend date is Thursday, January 25th.
-This is an increase from Pfizer’s previous quarterly dividend of $0.41.
-Pfizer’s dividend payout ratio (DPR) is currently 89.62%.
+This is a positive change from Pfizer’s previous quarterly dividend of $0.41.
+Pfizer’s dividend payout ratio is presently 89.62%.

 Pfizer Inc discovers, develops, manufactures, markets, distributes, and sells biopharmaceutical products worldwide.
 It offers medicines and vaccines in various therapeutic areas, including cardiovascular metabolic, migraine, and women's health under the Eliquis, Nurtec ODT/Vydura, and the Premarin family brands; infectious diseases with unmet medical needs under the Prevnar family, Nimenrix, FSME/IMMUN-TicoVac, and Trumenba brands; and COVID-19 prevention and treatment, and potential future mRNA and antiviral products under the Comirnaty and Paxlovid brands.